I am an introvert—one of many introverts struggling to fit into an extroverted society.

 I couldn’t work out why I didn’t enjoy that sort of thing.
 Don’t get me wrong; I went along most of the time because frankly, I was scared of being left on my own.

 But what would I have preferred to do?
-Get out of the crowd, find a small quiet bar, sit somewhere in a corner, up the back and sit with a few close friends and enjoy the quiet and a good conversation
+Get out of the crowd, find a small quiet bar, sit somewhere in a corner, preferably up the back with a few close friends and enjoy a good conversation

 Maybe you have heard these phrases, “You’re so boring”, “You’re so quiet, you never say a thing”, “Is something wrong, you’re not talking/dancing?”

-I have even had someone tell me that when they first met me, they thought I was a snob because I was so quiet.
+I had someone tell me that when they first met me, they thought I was a snob because I was quiet.

 Well, guess what?
-There is nothing wrong with me or those of you who are reading this and relating to it.
+There is nothing wrong with me and all you other introverts out there!

-In fact, about half the population are introverts; it’s just we are overlooked by all the extroverts jumping around the place trying to be seen and heard (sorry for the slight dig).
+About half the population are introverts.
+It doesn’t feel like it.
+But in a society that has become increasingly extroverted, it can feel like we are overlooked.
+By all the extroverts jumping around the place trying to be seen and heard (sorry, not so slight dig).

-So what happens when introverts go travelling, and they feel compelled to see all the big ticket tourist places on their list?
+So what happens when introverts go travelling, and they feel compelled to see all the significant tourist places on their list?

-I used to think I was lazy, that I didn’t have the stamina that others did.
+I used to think I was lazy, that I didn’t have the stamina others did.

-And that’s where after all these years of trying to keep up with others, or thinking I was wasting my time travelling, did I finally work out what works for me.
+Finally, after years of trying to keep up with others, or thinking I was wasting my time travelling, I worked out what works for me.

-Now I attract other like-minded people to travel with, and suddenly all seems right in the world.
+Now I attract other like-minded travellers, and suddenly all seems right in the world.

-We become drained by too much interaction with the outside world.
+We become drained by too much interaction.
 It doesn’t mean we can’t interact or don’t enjoy it.
 Far from it.
+We may just need to follow it up with some downtime.

 8 Things for all Introverts to consider before travelling